m-harikiran/Redactor/README.md

 pattern = '\\b[+]?[0-9]{0,3}[ -]?[(]?[0-9]{3}[)]?[- ]?[0-9]{3}[- ]?[0-9]{4}\\b'
 ```

-All the identified dates are replacted with block charcter and the method returns redacted data if **--phone** flag is passed from the command line or else it returns the unredacted data.
+All the identified dates are replaced with block charcters and the method returns redacted data if **--phone** flag is passed from the command line or else it returns the unredacted data.

 #### v. redactGender(data, args)